Nurses still struggling to return to New Zealand despite MIQ slots for healthcare workers - NZ Herald

 There were many overseas nurses who could help if there were not so many barriers.

-"It would be really vital, and really needed at this point to see changes to the immigration rules to enable those nurse to come here and to come here quickly," she said.
+"It would be really vital, and really needed at this point to see changes to the immigration rules to enable those nurses to come here and to come here quickly," she said.

 That was for all healthcare workers, not just nurses.